The Chinese Teacher’s Ultimate Guide to TPRS

 What about using a required textbook?

 My first year using TPRS and comprehensible input strategies to teach Chinese, I still used a standard textbook just to have a scope and sequence ready for me.
 Standard textbook material can be somewhat stifling, though, since they are usually arranged around grammar points and one topic at a time.
 If it is possible, you might mix vocabulary from different textbook chapters rather than teach a whole set of words on one topic at a time.
 That is, instead of teaching ten kinds of greetings all at once, teach one greeting at a time in the course of introducing other highly useful language.
-You may also consider looking into more compatible teacher resources.

 How Can I Learn More About TPRS?